ayushsinghayush820-prog/Caesar-Cipher-Tool/README.md

 # Caesar-Cipher-Tool
-A Python implementation of the classic Caesar Cipher for encrypting and decrypting text.
+A Python implementation of the classic Caesar Cipher with full encrypt and decrypt functionality.

 ## What it does
 - Encypts text by shifting each letter by a fixed number of positions in the alphabet